 Ms. Anna Huerta

-Ms. Huerta is entering her 37th year in education and is proud to be a counselor at Coronado.
-She has a son, Nicholas and a daughter, Monique who, hopefully, will be getting married this December.
+Ms. Huerta is entering her 38th year in education and is proud to be a counselor at Coronado.
+She earned a Bachelor’s and Master’s degree from ASU with certification in Counseling, Special Education and P.E.
+She enjoys working out, swimming and doing DIY projects to her house.
+She has a son, Nicholas and a daughter, Monique.
 Her significant other’s name is Rey and their blood runs maroon and gold!
 Go Devils!!

 Degrees and Certifications:

 Mrs. Sawyer works with the counseling department to ensure that all students reach their potential and ultimately reach their goal of graduation.

 Mrs. Sawyer began her career as a Special Education teacher, completing both her undergraduate and Master's degree from Nazareth College.
 She later completed her graduate degree in Counseling from Ottawa University and a Master's degree from Grand Canyon University.

 She is here to assist all students and is excited to begin this school year.
 Please feel free to reach out to her if you are interested in joining a support group, need academic resources or support of any kind.